Reno Assault Defense Attorney for Your Legal Needs

 An assault attorney can help you navigate the legal process if you've been a victim of assault.
 Here are some ways they can assist you:

-If you've been a victim of assault, it's important to seek legal advice from an experienced attorney who specializes in assault cases.
+If you've been a victim of assault, it's important to seek legal advice from an experienced attorney who handles assault matters.
 They can help you understand your rights and options and work to ensure that you receive the justice and compensation you deserve.

 If you have been charged with assault, then it is crucial that you speak with a capable criminal defense attorney immediately.
 NRS 200.471 defines assault as intentionally threatening to hurt another person.
 Despite what many people think, assault doesn't include the actual, physical touching of another person.
 A suspect can be convicted of assault as long as the prosecution can prove that they had the intent to harm another person.

 Have you been accused of assault?
-Call Law Offices of Kenneth A. Stover today at (775) 502-1575 or contact us online to schedule a free consultation with our Reno assault lawyer.
+Call Law Offices of Kenneth A. Stover today at (775) 502-1575 or contact us online to schedule a free consultation with our Reno assault defense attorney.

 Our Victories